ox-vgg/vgg_frontend/install/README.md

 Deployment scripts are provided for macOS High Sierra 10.13.3, Ubuntu 16 and Windows10 x64; with or without GPU support.

-The GPU version uses [face-py-faster-rcnn](https://github.com/playerkk/face-py-faster-rcnn/) for the face detection, while the CPU-only version uses [facenet](https://github.com/davidsandberg/facenet/).

-For Windows, none of these detectors are supported and instead the standard frontal-face detector of [Dlib](http://dlib.net/imaging.html) is used.
-You can easily change the code in `vgg_face_search\service\face_detection_dlib.py` to use Dlib's `cnn_face_detector` to get better results.
-In such a case, GPU support would be useful, so you will need to compile Dlib with GPU support.

 #### *`vgg_frontend` for Display*

 The scripts will deploy the code in this repository without any backend engine.
 It can be used to retrieve a pre-defined list of images associated with a text string.